mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 #### Concurrency

 If a system is based on isolated process, it must be able to describe its behaviour in a concurrent manner.
 Concurrency is desireable because many problems are inherenltly parallel, such as the problem of fault-tolerance!
 You cannot be fault-tolerant with a single process or even a single computer.
-If you have to computers, you have a concurrent and distributed system.
+If you have two computers, you have a concurrent and distributed system.

 #### Failure Detection